 Did you know that the average American household uses approximately 900 plastic bags in one year?

-This bench, made from recycled plastic grocery bags, was donated by Giant on Earth Day as part of their Bags to Benches Program and is located outside the Community Park pavillion.
+This bench, made from recycled plastic grocery bags, was donated by Giant on Earth Day as part of their Bags to Benches Program and is now located at the tennis court.
 Thank you Giant!

 Giant Food Stores needs your old plastic grocery bags!!!
 Containers are available in the vestibules of all Giant stores to recycle these bags as part of its Bags to Benches program.
 We are partnering with Giant to collect plastic grocery bags by returning them to a local store.
 Giant will donate one or more park benches to our local parks to help beautify our community.
 Since 1997, Giant has donated more than 1300 park benches to fire departments, churches, schools, parks, and libraries to help beautify local communities.